 After much deliberation, I’ve finally decided to hit the publish button on this post.
 Given my inclination to over-analyze just about everything in my life, this entry is no exception.

-My indecision lies in that Val in Real Life has morphed into a granola-inclined, family-nature-travel kind of blog and I’m hesitant to step outside of that since I’m quite happy rattling on about all of this stuff.
+My indecision lies in that Val in Real Life has morphed into a family-nature-travel kind of blog and I’m hesitant to step outside of that since I’m quite happy rattling on about all of this stuff.
 So this is a bit outside of that arena and it might just be too much information.

 But I’m going to risk it because one of the things I’ve always intended to do here was to be real.
 I wanted to show that there’s value in pursuing the life you want in spite of the obstacles we all face.
-I also want to accentuate the positive but if I make it sound like it’s all unicorns and rainbows here it then I have no credibility.
+I also want to accentuate the positive but if I make it sound like it’s all unicorns and rainbows here then I have no credibility.

 So getting to the point, the reality is that today marks my 40th birthday.
 It’s one of those artificial milestones we can’t seem to escape in life but there it is.
 On the one hand it’s just a number, on the other it definitely signifies a certain, um, maturity.

 Unfortunately, I’m really feeling the “40” because I’ve been at odds with Petunia.
 “Who is Petunia?” you ask.
 Petunia is my pituitary tumor.
 Yes, that’s right…Petunia the Pituitary Tumor.
 She’s small and, more importantly, benign so I get to be flippant about it.